Lithium-ion battery: Research

 Researchers are actively working to improve the power density, safety, cycle durability (battery life), recharge time, cost, flexibility, and other characteristics, as well as research methods and uses, of these batteries.
+Solid-state batteries are being researched as a breakthrough in technological barriers.
+Currently, solid-state batteries are expected to be the most promising next-generation battery, and various companies are working to popularize them.